PaulleDemon/Quickkle-support/terms&conditions.md

 ### 7. RETURN POLICY

-All sales are final and no refund will be issued.
+All sales are final and no refund will be issued, unless the vendor decides to cancel the order.
+You as a user will not be able to cancel the order once placed.
+The orders are only canellable by the vendors.
+If the vendor decides to cancel the order, then a full refund will be initiated.

 ### 8. PROHIBITED ACTIVITIES